Hibiscus and Gerbera Care

 All about Hibiscus and Gerbera Care

 Let's discuss all about Hibiscus and Gerbera care in this section.
 Pest attacks are not new to any gardener.
 Keeping gardens pest-free is every gardener's dream.
 Well, here's the list of pests and diseases which may harm Hibiscus and Gerbera.
 Hibiscus pests are Aphids, Mealybugs, Mites, Scale, Whiteflies and that of Gerbera are Aphids, Nematodes, Whiteflies.
-Hibiscus can get harmed by diseases like NA while Gerberais prone to Alternia Leaf Spot, Bacterial leaf spot or blast, blight, Powdery Mildew, Root Rot, Stem Rot.
+Hibiscus can get harmed by diseases like while Gerberais prone to Alternia Leaf Spot, Bacterial leaf spot or blast, blight, Powdery Mildew, Root Rot, Stem Rot.
 Its always wise to know the list of pests and diseases as it will be easier to battle fight against harmful diseases.